About us

 What we do

 We exist to grow a world-class energy business that creates sustainable value for our four stakeholders — our customers, employees, communities and owners.
 This has been our mission for many years.
-We understood early on that in order to create real, sustainable value, the decisions we make and the strategies we pursue must benefit all stakeholders.
+We understood early on that to create real, sustainable value, the decisions we make and the strategies we pursue must benefit all stakeholders.

 Entergy by the numbers